emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Vampric Touch
 Necromancy, Necrotic, Spell\
 1 action\
 You absorb the life energy of a target you touch.
 Make a Melee Spell attack.
-On a hit, the target takes 1d4 + your spellcasting ability necrotic damage.
+On a hit, the target takes 1d4 + your spellcasting ability Necrotic damage.
 You also gain 1d6 temporary hit points that lasts until the end of your next turn.

 ### Vicious Mockery
 Mental, Spell\